Can You Change Careers When You Have No Idea What You’re Doing?

 Seek Out People, Not Jobs

 Build up relationships and it will be good for your career life anyway.
-But it will be even better if you can find your dream role through this too.
-Think about seeking out people first, and the job will follow second.
+But it will be even better if you can also find your dream role through this.
+Think about seeking out people first, and the job will follow the second.

 Act It Out